Guide For Small Business Website Design

 If you don’t know what a domain name is, it’s the www. thing that you type into the top section on your chosen browser.
 Basically this is your business address on the Internet.

 It’s important to have a domain name that’s similar if not the same as your business.
-This just makes it easier for customers to remember.
-So if you live in New Zealand and your business is called “Itchy Cat Groomers”, you would want to have a domain like itchycatgroomers.co.nz or catgroomers.co.nz.
+This just makes it easier for customers to remember and also when searching that keyword.
+So if you live in New Zealand and your business is called, let’s say, “Itchy Cat Groomers”, you would want to have a domain like itchycatgroomers.co.nz or catgroomers.co.nz.

 This is something you can purchase yourself before starting the web design process.
 Just find hosting companies such as ‘Crazy Domains’ or ‘1st Domains NZ’ and purchase the domain under your ownership.